-- All patient identifiable data needs to be removed.
+- o All patient identifiable data needs to be removed.
 This may require the manual removal of identifiable data.
-See Appendix 10. - All cases have been collected in accordance with local requirements for data protection, i.e. your trust policy. - Studies performed before and after bypass i.e. during the same operation, count as one study.
-A study performed for the same patient on separate occasions counts as a separate study. - The signature (or e-signature) and full name of the candidate are included.
-At least the final 50 cases should be reported primarily by the candidate alone although they may be checked by another operator. - The candidate's name must appear on the report as the performing and reporting echocardiographer/sonographer.
+See Appendix 10. - o All cases have been collected in accordance with local requirements for data protection, i.e. your trust policy. - The signature (or e-signature) and full name of the candidate are included.
+At least the final 50 cases should be reported primarily by the candidate alone although they may be checked by another operator. - O The candidate's name must appear on the report as the performing and reporting echocardiographer / sonographer.
 Where local policy deviates from this, a supporting letter and current standard operating procedure from the departments echo lead stating local policy should be included.
-This should be submitted under the "optional supporting information" section on the BSE logbook portal. - Final sign-off/validation of the logbook is undertaken by the departmental echo lead.
+This should be submitted under the "optional supporting information" section on the BSE logbook portal. - o Final sign off / validation of the logbook is undertaken by the departments echo lead.
 Please see the portal user guide in Appendix 7.